GoldenScientist/GoldenScientist/README.md

-## Hi there 👋
-# 💻 Hello, I'm [GoldenScientist] – Data Engineer & SRE Extraordinaire! 🚀
+## 💻 Hello 👋 there I'm Aubert EMAKO – Data Engineer & SRE Extraordinaire! 🚀

 I specialize in designing and implementing robust data pipelines, optimizing workflows, and delivering scalable solutions for big data challenges.
 Here’s a bit more about me: 👇